Azure/webapps-deploy/README.md

 ## Create Azure Web App and deploy using GitHub Actions

-## Note:
-For first time users, workflow samples with sample app code and deployment procedure for various **runtime** environments are given at (https://github.com/Azure/actions-workflow-samples/tree/master/AppService).
+Note: Workflow samples with sample application code and deployment procedure for various **runtime** environments are given at (https://github.com/Azure/actions-workflow-samples/tree/master/AppService).
 For Eg: If You want to deploy a Java WAR based app, You can follow the link https://github.com/Azure-Samples/Java-application-petstore-ee7 in the sample workflow templates.

 1. Create a web app on Azure app service.
 Follow the tutorial [Azure Web Apps Quickstart](https://docs.microsoft.com/en-us/azure/app-service/overview#next-steps).